jebreimo/Argos/examples/whereis/README.md

 - variable number of arguments
 - use of `Option::initial_value`
 - use of option type LAST_OPTION to allow arguments starting with dashes
+- use of ArgumentParser::section to set section headings for the options

 To build it with CMake on Unix-like operating systems (e.g Mac or Linux), cd into folder where whereis is located and run the following commands: